This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Corinth was once an important city-state and commercial center with an impressive history dating back to 3000BC.
 Even though the area was tortured by multiple earthquakes and destructive fires through the years causing the modern-day Corinth to be completely rebuilt in a new location (not a great success to be honest) a lot still remains from Corinth’s great past.

-The Corinth Canal is probably the first thing that comes to mind when hearing the name, but the close by Ancient Corinth and Acrocorinth are as impressive if not more.
+The Corinth Canal is probably the first thing that comes to mind when hearing the name, but the nearby Ancient Corinth and Acrocorinth are as impressive if not more.
 The fortress at Acrocorinth is actually one of my favorite places in Greece and even though I’ve visited it three times already I still cannot get enough.

 To explore all the sights of Corinth you’ll need a car.
 There are KTEL buses running between Corinth town and Athens but to get to Ancient Corinth or even Acrocorinth by public transport is close to impossible.
-But its totally worth it to rent a car for one day trip from Athens to Ancient Corinth and spend a day exploring the area.
+But it’s totally worth it to rent a car for one day trip from Athens to Ancient Corinth and spend a day exploring the area.

 The Corinth Canal